Adults with a valid Disability Tax Credit certificate and children under 18 are now eligible to apply to the Canadian Dental Care Plan

-WINNIPEG, MB, June 27, 2024 /CNW/ - Today, the Honourable Mark Holland joined the Honourable Dan Vandal, Minister of Northern Affairs and Minister responsible for PrairiesCan and CanNor, to announce that eligible children under the age of 18 and adults with a valid Disability Tax Credit certificate can now apply for the Canadian Dental Care Plan.
+OTTAWA, ON, June 27, 2024 /CNW/ - Today, the Honourable Jenna Sudds, Minister of Families, Children and Social Development announced that eligible children under the age of 18 and adults with a valid Disability Tax Credit certificate can now apply for the Canadian Dental Care Plan (CDCP).

-Since the launch of the CDCP, more than 2 million seniors have been approved to receive coverage under the Plan and since May 1, over 200,000 have already gotten care for services like cleaning, fillings, dentures.
+Since the launch of the CDCP, more than 2 million seniors have been approved to receive coverage under the Plan and since May 1, more than 200,000 have already gotten care for services like cleaning, fillings, dentures.

 With applications opening today for two new groups of Canadians, approximately 1.2 million more people will soon have access to improved oral health.
-This will mean approximately 938,000 children and close to 183,000 adults with a valid Disability Tax Credit certificate will have more affordable access to the care that they need.
+This will mean approximately 938,000 children and more than 180,000 adults with a valid Disability Tax Credit certificate will have more affordable access to the oral health care that they need.

 Successful applicants will receive a welcome package from Sun Life within approximately three months of their application, which will include an overview of their coverage and their coverage start date.
 Expenses for treatments provided under the CDCP will not be covered prior to the coverage start date.